Erika’s BRCA 2 Previvor Breast Cancer Story

 I was really fortunate.
 Dr. Julia Smith recommended me to a therapist who works with a lot of other BRCA mutation carriers, and that’s been really helpful.

 I do a lot of writing about BRCA, so I’ve made a network of other women of color BRCA carriers who actually are all attorneys as well.
 I meet with them every month or every couple months in New York.
 That’s been really helpful as well.

 Have you seen a greater response to this because of your work?

-I would say probably on a broad level it seems slow going, but even this weekend I had a friend say to me, “I know this woman, she’s a woman of color, Filipino, she just found out she has BRCA, she just really needs someone to talk to.”
+I would say probably on a broad level it seems slow going, but even this weekend I had a friend say to me, “I know this woman.
+She’s a woman of color, Filipino, she just found out she has BRCA, and she just really needs someone to talk to.”

 We talked, and I referred her to my team at NYU.
 I try to be happy about those incremental processes, because I think for each person you find, their family members get tested.
 You have to just sort of start at that micro level, if that makes sense.

 Did you ever talk about possible fertility complications?

 I did meet with someone about fertility preservation, which is essentially freezing the eggs in the event that I had an ovarian cancer diagnosis or if I didn’t have children before my ovaries needed to be removed.